Lukas Kampa

-Lukas Immanuel Kampa (born 29 November 1986) is a German professional volleyball player.
-He is a member of the Germany national team, a bronze medallist at the 2014 World Championship and named the Best Setter of the tournament.
-At the professional club level, he plays for Trefl Gdańsk.
+Lukas Immanuel Kampa (born 29 November 1986) is a German professional volleyball player who plays as a setter for Barkom-Kazhany Lviv.
+Kampa is a former member of the Germany national team.

 Personal life

 Kampa was born in Bochum, West Germany as a son of Ulrich Kampa – a former volleyball player.
 He has a sister and a brother David, who is also a volleyball player.
+He relocated his family to Poland where he has lived for the past 10 years.

 Career

 In 2014, Kampa signed a contract with the Polish PlusLiga team, Cerrad Czarni Radom.
 In 2016, he joined Jastrzębski Węgiel.

+Kampa was a bronze medallist at the 2014 World Championship and named the Best Setter of the whole tournament.